The Art Of Persuasion: What It Is And How To Practice It

 Whose Conclusion Matters?

 When you draw your argument to a close, you may present your conclusion as the obviously correct one.
-However, people are more easily persuaded if they believe they're coming to their own conclusion on a subject.
+However, people are more easily persuaded if they believe they're reaching their own conclusion.
 They want to believe that it's their idea to change their viewpoints, beliefs, or actions.
 The good news is, if you've presented your argument in a way that makes sense to your audience, they'll likely assume that their change in thinking was their own decision.
-Thus, they'll be more likely to continue to hold onto that opinion and, more importantly, act on it.
+They'll therefore be more likely to continue to hold onto that opinion and, more importantly, act on it.

 There are a few ethical dilemmas to consider if you decide you're going to practice the art of persuasion.
 Many people have used persuasion techniques maliciously to harm or take advantage of others.
 Before you try to convince someone to agree with you, think about what the impact on them will be if you succeed.